 - He wasn't an important person.

-Linking verbs are followed by adjectives which act as complements.
+Linking verbs are followed by adjectives which are subject complements.
 Action verbs are followed by adverbs, which are their modifiers.
 Verbs that can be used as either linking verbs or action verbs include feel, get, grow, look, prove, remain, smell, sound, stay, taste, and turn.

 - Linking verb: Weeds grow wild in the untended garden.

-- Action verb: The alternative treatments have proven highly beneficial.
+- Linking verb: The alternative treatments have proven highly beneficial.

-- Linking verb: I tried to stay awake through the whole movie.
+- Linking verb: I tried to stay awake through the whole lecture.

 - Action verb: The judge agreed to stay the execution.

-- Linking verb: We turned left twice and lost our way.
+- Linking verb: The driver turned left twice and lost his way.

 - Action verb: The car turned the corner too fast and overturned.